raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ![Register](https://dl.dropboxusercontent.com/s/j7ggzjyj7jyyvo3/register.png)

 Fill out the form and press register; if all goes according to plan, you should be redirected to the `/login` page, which should give you a 404 error.
-Let's page that page now.
+Let's make that page now.

 <a id="login"></a>
 ### 5.2.3 Creating a Login Page